|Becoming a Called & Gifted Teacher|

 i.
 There is a charge for teacher training which ranges from $100 to $300, depending on location.

 ii.
-Your travel and room and board expenses will be picked up either by the Institute or the sponsoring organization when you travel with us.
+Your travel and room and board expenses will be picked up either by the Institute or the sponsoring organization once you begin traveling with us.
+This does not apply to the teacher training, you will be responsible for airfare, room and board.

 iii.
 When we feel that you are ready to teach half a workshop as part of a two person team, you will receive an honorarium of $300/teacher for each workshop taught.